 Finland’s relations and development cooperation in Tanzania

-Finnish development cooperation in Tanzania supports the local civil society, strengthens forest-based livelihoods, and improves climate resilience.
+Finnish development cooperation in Tanzania supports good governance and gender equality, strengthens forest-based livelihoods, and improves climate resilience.

 A Tanzanian man measures the thickness of a tree with a tape measure.